Perseid meteor shower 2021 peaks now: How to watch the glorious fireball show

 "The meteors are best viewed from the northern hemisphere, and in ideal conditions with no clouds observers could see up to 50 an hour," the Royal Astronomical Society said in a statement about the peak, which will be on the night of Aug.
 12 for the UK and Europe.
 The moon will be staying low-key, giving watchers a nice dark sky to work with.

 The Perseids are popular for their reliability and the potential for spectacular fireballs.
 The actual number of shooting stars you might see will vary depending on cloud cover, light pollution and location.
-According to NASA, if you are out in the country in the US with no clouds, you might catch around 40 Perseids in the hour just before dawn on peak nights.
+According to NASA, if you are out in the country in the US with no clouds, you might catch around 40 Perseids in the pre-dawn hours on peak nights.

 On July 26, NASA's Marshall Space Flight Center shared an image of a streaking Perseid meteor spotted by a camera at the Mount Lemmon Observatory in Arizona.